 The trail from Achada do Teixeira to Pico Ruivo is easy.
 There is no need to do special preparations.
 However, as walking in the mountains is something that you don't do every day, it is good to understand a few important aspects.

-A mountain hiking experience is less nice if the weather is cloudy, foggy or cold.
+A mountain hike experience is less nice if the weather is cloudy, foggy or cold.
 Inside clouds, you would barely see anything so the biggest part of the experience would be missing.
-Cloudy weather usually means also a colder temperature.
+Cloudy weather usually means a colder temperature.
 That is why it is recommended to check the weather forecast beforehand and be ready to do the intended hike on a sunny day.

 A hike to Pico Ruivo in the sunshine is an amazing nature experience.
 Unfortunately, sometimes the weather is cloudy many days in a row.
 Even though the weather in Funchal would not be perfect, you may still take a risk and head to Achada do Teixeira.
-You will notice the real weather condition just moments before reaching the parking area.
+You will notice the real weather conditions just moments before reaching the parking area.

 The weather in Madeira can also change quickly.
 If there are clouds, they can disappear during the day or they may stay below the peak.

 During our first hike to Pico Ruivo, it was a cloudy day.
 Luckily, the clouds were below the peak so we were still able to experience the blue sky at the top.
 However, the clouds were covering the view of the island and we could not see all the details.
-For the majority of the hike, we had to walk inside a thick fog.
+For the majority of the hike, we had to walk in a thick fog.
 On our second hike, the sky was almost clear so we were able to walk the whole trail in the sunshine.
 It was also quite calm, so the weather was perfect, even hot.
-As a side effect, also other travellers had noticed the good weather and the route was busy.
+As a side effect, other travellers had noticed the good weather and the route was busy.

 Winds in Madeira are often high and they can bring new clouds out of the blue.
 When the clouds reach the trail, the weather may become foggy in seconds.